SpocWiki/_public/tech/Triz/Parameter/Triz-Stability.md

 [SpocWebEntityId::22170]
 [TrizParameterId::13]

-Stability of the object's composition
+Stability of the object's composition: ability of a system to maintain balance or equilibrium.

 ## Confidential Links & Embeds:
 - [[../../../../_public/tech/Triz/Parameter/Triz-Stability.md|Triz-Stability]]